A plugin catalog is a configuration file that specifies plugins and their associated versions.

 This process is identical to adding the plugin catalog to operations center:

-You should then re-validate and then re-deploy the updated plugin catalog to the client controllers or managed controllers on which the older version of this plugin catalog had been deployed.
+You should re-validate and then re-deploy the updated plugin catalog to the client controllers or managed controllers on which the older version of this plugin catalog was deployed.

 Validating a plugin catalog’s suitability for a client controller or managed controller